 E. When an employee is compensated for working overtime during hours for which shift premium is authorized in this Section, the overtime rate will be calculated using the “regular rate.”

 F. Employees eligible for shift premium for their regularly scheduled shifts will receive the same proportion of shift premium for respective periods of authorized paid leave and for holidays not worked which fall within their regularly scheduled shift.

+G. Liquor Control Board (LCB)

-42.16 Shift Premium for Registered Nurses and Related Classes
+Within LCB, a basic shift premium of two dollars ($2.00) per hour will be paid to employees for all hours assigned to work or while on paid leave after 6:00 pm and before 6:00 am.42.18 Shift Premium for Registered Nurses and Related Classes

 Registered Nurses 1 through 4 and related job classes requiring licensure as a registered nurse, Licensed Practical Nurses 1, 2 and 4, and Psychiatric Security Nurse will receive one dollar and fifty cents ($1.50) per hour shift differential for evening shift and night shift work.